knpuniversity/php-beginner-series/knpu/system-setup.rst

 super fast.
 Now to follow along with the install instructions.

 In addition to PHP, this also installs Apache - the most common web server software - and MySQL - the most common database.
-We won't worry about this right now.
+We won't worry about these right now.

-To check if things are working, enter, ``http://localhost/xampp/index.php`` in your browser.
+To check if things are working, enter, ``http://localhost`` in your browser and choose your language if it asks.
 You should see a bright page.
 If you don't, don't panic.
 First, open up the XAMPP control panel and make sure Apache is running.
 If that's not the problem, ignore it for now.
-You may have already had Apache installed, which means they're righting each other to answer the door.
+You may have already had Apache installed, which means they're fighting each other to answer the door.
 This is especially common on a Mac, which comes with a version of Apache and PHP already installed.
 We're not going to use Apache at all right now.
 So if your setup seems broken, ignore it!

 Diagnosing how the XAMPP page works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~